RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening: Application in People Counting

-Given the popularity of Wi-Fi devices today, the device count is often used to estimate crowd density.
-However, in some scenarios, it is necessary to determine the exact number of people, regardless of whether they have Wi-Fi devices.
-To address this need, we demonstrate a calibration scheme that extends \sysname{} to people counting.
+Literature has shown that the number of devices can effectively reflect crowd size~\cite{9888045,Haofinegrainedcrowdanalysis2023}.
+Yet, some scenarios prefer the more fine-grained people counts.
+To fulfill this need, we introduce a calibration scheme that extends \sysname{} to people counting.

-The gap between the number of devices and people lies in how many Wi-Fi devices a person typically carries, referred to as the \emph{device-to-person} ratio, and the ratio often shows significant correlation with the counting area~\cite{WuCrowdEstimatorApproximatingcrowd2018,hao2024heterogeneous,solmaz2022countmein}.
-For example, the ratio is usually less than one in an elderly home because many elders do not use Wi-Fi devices, whereas it is often greater than one on a university campus where many students carry multiple devices, such as smartphones, wristbands, laptops, etc.

-To obtain the device-to-person ratio, we set up a multimodal calibration region in the counting area, which is illustrated in \FigureWord~\ref{fig: calibration_region}.
-Specifically, we calculate the device-to-person ratio from the region, using the device count estimated by \sysname{} and the people count estimated by a camera-based approach~\cite{wang2023yolov7}.\footnote{We empirically adopt camera-based people counting, while other people-sensing technologies should also be applicable~\cite{WuCrowdEstimatorApproximatingcrowd2018}.} Then, this ratio can be applied for people counting in other subareas without a camera.
-For example, we can set up a calibration region in an atrium to estimate the device-to-person ratio of the university campus, and the ratio can be used to count people elsewhere on the campus.
-In our implementation, the sensing areas of Wi-Fi and camera are aligned by Wi-Fi geo-fencing~\cite{tan2020iot}.

-Note that this calibration framework has been studied in the literature~\cite{solmaz2022countmein, WuCrowdEstimatorApproximatingcrowd2018}.
-In the following, we contribute to the field by discussing in detail how to incorporate \sysname{} with the calibration scheme.